nordapp/granite/README.md

 <b>org.i3xx.util.platform</b>

 A service to provide platform dependent code and settings.
 The interface 'Platform' of the project 'org.i3xx.util.basic' is implemented.
-Actually there is an implementation for Apache Karaf and the peroperty 'server.home'.
+Actually there is an implementation for Apache Karaf and the property 'server.home'.

 <b>org.i3xx.util.store</b>